Android Companion Input

 Next, go into the App Info (found in Settings>Apps>Companion Input) and click on [Permissions].
 The two permissions that must be set on are ‘Contacts’ and ‘Storage’.
 ‘Storage’ allows files to be managed and ‘Contacts’ allows the app to get the device’s username, in order to name the files correctly.

 The other two permissions found in App Info can be enabled on a case-by-case basis.
 ‘Location’ is used in interviews with GPS tracking and ‘Microphone’ will be used in recorded questions to replace verbatim questions.
 ‘Recorded’ questions are not currently implemented.

 The app is now ready to be run.

-To download a file, first sign in with an FTP site.
+To download an input file, first sign in with the FTP site that contains the input file.
 To do this press [FTP Account], followed by [Add FTP Account], then complete all the necessary details.
 This procedure will check the login details for errors.
 Once finished, press on the new FTP account and [Connect], the program will return to the home screen and be ready for the next steps.